Introduction: Stop Asking “Which Is Better?” and Start Asking “Which Fits?”

 TL;DR

-- Choose LinkedIn Ads if you need precise job-title or account targeting, sell to senior decision-makers, or run ABM or high-value lead-gen.
+• Choose LinkedIn Ads if you need precise job-title or account targeting, sell to senior decision-makers, or run ABM or demand gen.

-- Choose Facebook/Meta Ads if you want scalable reach, cheaper top-of-funnel traffic, faster creative testing, or strong remarketing.
-Platforms like MetaMatch and Vector can provide better B2B targeting than Facebook’s native targeting.
+• Choose Facebook/Meta Ads if you want scalable reach, cheaper top-of-funnel traffic, faster creative testing, or strong remarketing.
+Platforms like MetaMatch and Vector can supplement Meta’s native targeting (with some caveats).

-- Use both if you want full-funnel efficiency: Meta for reach and learning, LinkedIn for precision and conversion.
+• Use both for full-funnel efficiency: Meta for cheaper reach and faster creative learning, LinkedIn for precise reach and reduced waste.

-- Tracking maturity matters: Meta performs best when you can feed it strong conversion signals; LinkedIn performs even with limited data.
+• Tracking maturity matters.
+Meta performs best when fed strong conversion signals; LinkedIn performs even with limited data but still needs solid tracking to understand true pipeline impact.

 If you want a fast decision, jump to the checklist at the end.